• info@techcollaboration.center

 Problem Statement & Goals: There is a lack of access to an easily programmable, wireless, wearable display that involves mechanisms that are not audial/visual, for the purpose of human research and technology.
 Goal 1: Produce a prototype of a wearable display that may use one of the alternative mechanisms mentioned above to convey information to a human user.
 Goal 2: Provide a software API that would allow engineers to easily program the device for custom signaling to the user in real time.

 Background: The Challenge-submitting organization develops, manufactures, and services commercial airplanes, defense products, and space systems for customers in more than 150 countries.
 As a top U.S. exporter, the company leverages the talents of a global supplier base to advance economic opportunity, sustainability, and community impact.
-Boeing’s diverse team is committed to innovating for the future, leading with sustainability, and cultivating a culture based on the company’s core values of safety, quality, and integrity.
+Their diverse team is committed to innovating for the future, leading with sustainability, and cultivating a culture based on the company’s core values of safety, quality, and integrity.
 Similar to other physically intensive and repetitive environments, manufacturing of aerospace products can be risk prone to workers for musculoskeletal injuries that are ergonomic in nature.
 To that end, ergonomics sciences and organizations are leveraging the latest technologies and pushing the boundaries to create new capabilities.

 Problem Statement & Goals: Physical ergonomics takes into account risk factors such as force/exertion, body posture, risk exposure frequency/repetition and overall risk exposure duration.
 This particular study looks to evaluate the potential for a hand worn measurement device that can capture either hand grip and/or push force.
 The collection of this information would then be relayed to a data collection device that ergonomists and safety subject matter experts can review for worker risk.

 Background: The Challenge-submitting organization develops, manufactures, and services commercial airplanes, defense products, and space systems for customers in more than 150 countries.
 As a top U.S. exporter, the company leverages the talents of a global supplier base to advance economic opportunity, sustainability, and community impact.
-Boeing’s diverse team is committed to innovating for the future, leading with sustainability, and cultivating a culture based on the company’s core values of safety, quality, and integrity.
+Their diverse team is committed to innovating for the future, leading with sustainability, and cultivating a culture based on the company’s core values of safety, quality, and integrity.
 Similar to other physically intensive and repetitive environments, manufacturing of aerospace products can be risk prone to workers for musculoskeletal injuries that are ergonomic in nature.
 To that end, ergonomics sciences and organizations are leveraging the latest technologies and pushing the boundaries to create what may not be available.

 Problem Statement & Goals: Physical ergonomics takes into account risk factors such as force/exertion, body posture, risk exposure frequency/repetition and overall risk exposure duration.
 This particular study looks to evaluate the potential for motion capture measurement of body joint angles of the torso, neck, shoulder, elbow, and wrist using wearable garments.
 The collection of this information would then be relayed to a data collection device that ergonomists and safety subject matter experts can review for worker risk.
 This type of garment could potentially be worn by workers in both high risk environments where traditional electronics are limited (e.g., C1D1/C1D2) or in highly occluded environments where cameras might not be able to capture the full view of the body.